-    Now accepting applications for the course scheduled for October 21 - November 29, 2019. (no longer accepting applications for the May 2019 course)
+Now accepting applications for the course scheduled for March 9 - April 17, 2020 (no longer accepting applications for the October 2019 course).

 The course is delivered using a distance format via e‐class external (The University of Alberta’s online learning platform) and consists of eight modules to be completed within six weeks.
 The majority of course content is delivered asynchronously meaning there is no requirement to be online at a specific class date and time.

 Upon successful completion participants will be issued a faculty digital certificate noting the number of educational hours.